sygmaprotocol/sygma-docs/docs/03-sygma-sdk/04-Examples/01-Basic-ERC-20-Token-Transfers/01-EVM-EVM-example.md

 ---
 slug: /sdk/examples/erc20/evm-example
 id:  examples-erc20-evm-example
-title: EVM To EVM Token Transfer
+title: EVM-to-EVM (Sepolia to Base Sepolia) token transfer example
 description: Section that describes how to perform an EVM to EVM token transfer.
 sidebar_position: 1
 draft: false
 ---

-### EVM-to-EVM token transfer example
+### EVM-to-EVM (Sepolia to Base Sepolia) token transfer example

 In the following example, we will use the `TESTNET` environment to perform a cross-chain ERC-20 transfer with 5 `ERC20LRTST` tokens.
 The transfer will be initiated on the EVM-side via the Cronos testnet and received on the EVM-side via the Sepolia Ethereum testnet.